duzymaju/scout-units-list/readme.txt

 = Things to do before stable version release =

+1. Sortable persons list.
-1. Add a shortcode which implements a map with selected units marked on it.
+2. Add a shortcode which implements a map with selected units marked on it.
-2. Configurable types/subtypes lists and dependencies.
+3. Configurable types/subtypes lists and dependencies.

 = Future plans =